ni3do/portfolio-visualizer/README.md

 Snapshots now run on an hourly cadence (each snapshot captures prices at the top of the hour).

-5. Restart the long-running service to enable the 15-minute schedule:
+6. Restart the long-running service to enable the 15-minute schedule:

    ```bash
    docker compose up -d etl
    ```

-   Prices are refreshed every 15 minutes; the Flex import still runs daily at 18:00 Europe/Amsterdam and snapshots trail each price cycle.
+   Prices are refreshed every 15 minutes, FX rates every 15 minutes (offset by 10 minutes to avoid clashing with price updates); the Flex import still runs daily at 18:00 Europe/Amsterdam and snapshots trail each price cycle.

 ### Ticker Mapping